dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 $$\pi(L) = \Pr[A = 1 \mid L]$$

-the conditional probability of receiving treatment given the measured covariates $L$.
+the conditional probability of receiving treatment ($A=1$) given the measured covariates $L$.
 This is a person's *propensity* to receive treatment given what you measured about them, which is where the name comes from.

 In an ideal randomized trial with 1:1 allocation, $\pi(L) = 0.5$ for everyone, whatever $L$ is.
 In observational data, treatment assignment is outside the investigator's control, so the true $\pi(L)$ varies across people and is unknown.
-It has to be estimated — usually by a logistic regression of $A$ on the confounders.
+It has to be estimated — usually by a logistic regression of treatment $A$ on the confounders.

 ## The three assumptions